 Gold Level Status recognizes and rewards those clubs with active participation and collaboration.
 Clubs that already have satisfied the Silver Level requirements are eligible to apply, and must complete the Gold Level Project and submit an application and proof of the project's completion.
 Club leaders can find additional information and the application on the Club Leaders Resources page.
 Clubs can work on their Gold Level Project in-person or virtually.

-Gold Level clubs that apply by the deadline receive a banner, MATHCOUNTS pencils, certificates for students, entry into a drawing for a $300 gift card (4 drawing winners selected) and entry into the Grand Prize drawing for a $300 gift card and an all-expenses-paid trip for four students and the club leader to the 2022 Raytheon Technologies MATHCOUNTS National Competition in Washington, DC.
+Gold Level clubs that apply by the deadline receive a banner, MATHCOUNTS pencils, certificates for students, entry into a drawing for a $300 gift card (4 drawing winners selected) and entry into the Grand Prize drawing for a $300 gift card and an all-expenses-paid trip for four students and the club leader to the 2023 Raytheon Technologies MATHCOUNTS National Competition in Orlando, FL.
 See previous years' winning Gold Level clubs.